1f47a/css/README.md

 .search__autocomplete span:hover
 ```

-Like I said before, not a 100% perfect
+Like I said before, not a 100% perfect silver bullet but you get the gist.

 ## Modifiers